jeffhowarth/eeprimer/src/lessons/ic/lst.md

 [_Link to background materials_](../../concepts/LST.md){target=_blank}

-##Reading
+##Readings

 In prep for this week's problem, please read [this article](https://www.nytimes.com/interactive/2020/08/24/climate/racism-redlining-cities-global-warming.html?searchResultPosition=1){target=_blank} from *The New York Times*.

 ##Map goal